fede1401/fede1401/README.md

 # 🧑🏼‍💻 About Me:
-🎓 I am currently studying computer science at Sapienza University.
+🎓 I am currently studying computer science at Sapienza University. <br>
 ⌨️ I love programming and learning new things.